Belstaff

-Belstaff is a clothing brand owned by British chemicals company Ineos.
-The company was founded in 1924 by Eli Belovitch and his son-in-law Harry Grosberg in Longton, Stoke-on-Trent, Staffordshire.
-The name Belstaff is a combination of Eli's surname and his Staffordshire home.
-Belstaff was the first company to use wax cotton in the manufacturing of waterproof apparel for motorcycling.
+It was co-founded by Eli Belovitch and his son-in-law Harry Grosberg in Longton, Stoke-on-Trent, Staffordshire; "Belstaff" is a portmanteau combination of "Belovitch" and "Staffordshire".

+The brand is owned by Castore as of August 2025.

 History

-Belstaff was founded in 1924 by Eli Belovitch and his son-in-law Harry Grosberg in Longton, Stoke-on-Trent, Staffordshire, England.
+Belstaff was founded in 1924 by Eli Belovitch and his son-in-law Harry Grosberg in Longton, Stoke-on-Trent, Staffordshire.
 In 1948, Belstaff became a subsidiary of James Halstead.
 The company was affected by the textile crisis of the 1990s, precipitating the closure of the Longton factory after previously closing its Silverdale site.
 James Halstead continued to own the brand selling the Belstaff motorcycle range and helmet brands until 2004.
 Alongside this, they promoted the fashion side across Europe, Australia, and the US.
 The brand was sold in 2004 to Franco Malenotti of Sponsor SA Italy.
 Kate Moss was paid £1,000,000 to appear in Belstaff ads.

 In June 2011, Harry Slatkin and The Labelux Group bought Belstaff.
-Slatkin assumed the CEO role and appointed Martin Cooper as Chief Creative Officer, and together, they planned to reposition Belstaff as an English heritage brand centered on luxury sportswear.
+Slatkin assumed the CEO role and appointed Martin Cooper as Chief Creative Officer, and together, they planned to reposition Belstaff as an English heritage brand centred on luxury sportswear.
 Tommy Hilfiger was brought in as a business consultant.

-In 2012, the company opened stores in Via Della Spiga Milan, New Bond Street, London and, Madison Avenue, New York City.
-Bill Sofield designed the interiors.
+In 2012, the company opened stores in Via Della Spiga Milan, New Bond Street, London and Madison Avenue, New York City.

-In July 2014, along with Jimmy Choo and Bally, Belstaff was acquired by the parent group JAB Luxury.
-In 2015, Belstaff and Legs Media made a 17-minute commercial, Outlaws, with David Beckham, Harvey Keitel, Katherine Waterston, and Cathy Moriarty.
+In July 2014, along with Jimmy Choo and Bally, Belstaff was acquired by JAB Luxury.
+In 2015, Belstaff produced a 17-minute commercial, Outlaws, with appearances by David Beckham, Harvey Keitel, Katherine Waterston and Cathy Moriarty.
 In early 2016, Belstaff made a 3-minute commercial, Falling Up, in which Liv Tyler retraces the footsteps of 1920s aviator Amelia Earhart.

-Delphine Ninous became men's and women's Creative Director in July 2016.
+Delphine Ninous became Creative Director in July 2016.